VA Loan Requirements Explained: Who Qualifies for a VA Loan?

 When you’re ready to begin the VA loan application process, Griffin Funding can help.
 You can apply online or contact us to begin the application via phone.
 Our VA loan process looks something like this:

-- Our loan officers review your VA loan eligibility to provide you with a quote and details about your options.
+- Discovery meeting: Our loan officers review your VA loan eligibility to provide you with a quote and details about your options.

-- With your quote, you can lock in your interest rate.
+- Lock in your rate: With your quote, you can lock in your interest rate.

-- Complete the application process online or via the phone with a loan officer.
+- Apply for a loan: Complete the application process online or via the phone with a loan officer.

-- We’ll request the necessary documentation and begin the underwriting process
+- Underwriting: We’ll request the necessary documentation and begin the underwriting process

-- You schedule a VA appraisal to evaluate the safety, sanitation, and structural integrity of the property.
+- Appraisal and inspection: You schedule a VA appraisal to evaluate the safety, sanitation, and structural integrity of the property.

-- We’ll review your final loan documents and determine whether to approve your application.
+- Approval: We’ll review your final loan documents and determine whether to approve your application.

 See If You Are Eligible for a VA Loan

-Wondering if you’re eligible for a VA loan?
+Wondering if you fulfill the VA’s home loan requirements?
 Contact Griffin Funding today.
 We can request your COE to determine your eligibility and proceed with the pre-approval process.
+Reach out to get started!

 Find the best loan for you.
 Reach out today!